l3uddz/plex_autoscan/README.md

     },
 ```

-This tells the script that if the filepath that was imported by sonarr/radarr has /Movies/ in the path, use section 1, otherwise use 2 when /TV/ is in the path.
+This tells the script that if the filepath that we have decided to scan has /Movies/ in the path, use section 1, otherwise use 2 when /TV/ is in the path.
 This is used when starting the plex command line scanner.

 PLEX_USER is self explanatory, again this should be fine as the default plex. **Ignore for Windows installations**